Niania: Secondary

 Teresa Kwiryna Maj (née Lipiec) (Elżbieta Jarosik) is Frania's 50-year-old mother.
 Delighted with Frania's new job, she sees promising prospects.
 She dreams that Frania will settle down (she mainly sees Maks as her husband) and wants to have grandchildren.
 In an episode of bank robbery, Teresa talks about her hypoglycaemia, which explains why she eats a hearty meal or thinks about food in almost every scene.
 She comes from the town of Tłuszcz.

 Stefan Maj (Marian Opania) is Teresa's husband and Frania's father.
 He is on a disability pension.
 His favourite pastime is watching television.

 Apolonia Lipiec (née Bąk, born 1933) (Barbara Wrzesińska/Krystyna Rutkowska-Ulewicz) is Frania's grandmother.
 She watches over her granddaughter, sometimes excessively.
-She suffers from dementia.
+She has dementia.
 Her fiancé is Czesław (Stanisław Tym), a retired military officer.

 Jolka Ząbkowska (Iwona Wszołkówna) is Frania's best friend since school times.
 She lives with her parents in Praga district, on Ząbkowska Street.
 Not very intelligent and not very bright, but nice and open.
 Unsuccessfully searches for a life partner.